manticoresoftware/manticoresearch/manual/Creating_a_table/Data_types.md

 <!-- example for creating json -->

-This data type allows storing JSON objects, which is useful for storing schema-less data.
-However, it is not supported by columnar storage.
-However, it can be stored in traditional storage, as it's possible to combine both storage types in the same table.
+This data type allows for the storage of JSON objects, which is particularly useful for handling schema-less data.
+When defining JSON values, ensure that the opening and closing curly braces `{` and `}` are included.
+While JSON is not supported by columnar storage, it can be stored in traditional row-wise storage.
+It's worth noting that both storage types can be combined within the same table.

 <!-- intro -->
 ##### SQL: